dbatonyi/FundFlowery/README.md

 2. Install dependencies with `npm install-ff`
 3. Start the server with `npm start-ff`
 4. Visit `http://localhost:3000` to use the app

+## Initial API Setup

+During the first run of the API, it sets itself up and creates an admin user based on the configuration.
+Additionally, a cron job is set up to run every day and delete unauthenticated accounts.
+This ensures the security and integrity of the system.

 ## License